Analysis of Internal Stresses in Frames Due to Settlement of Support

 Worked Example

-The portal frame shown below is fixed at the column base A, and hinged at point C as shown below.
-The column of the frame has a square cross-section of 30cm x 30cm while the beam has a depth of 60cm and width of 30cm.
+The portal frame shown below is fixed at column base A, and hinged at point C as shown below.
+The column of the frame has a square cross-section of 30cm x 30cm while the beam has a depth of 60cm and a width of 30cm.
 The foundation of support A settles vertically by 25mm.
 Draw the bending moment, shearing force, and axial force diagram due to the differential settlement action on the frame (E = 2.17 × 107 kN/m2).

 SOLUTION